 What the website-content-traffic framework does for you is it focuses separate lines of work around a single marketing platform: your community's website.
 You still need to coordinate separate tasks, of course, but there's not necessarily any easy way around that problem.
 But by focusing all of your marketing energies on building a single platform, you are making your marketing more structured and coherent, which is a significant victory for your community.

 The good news with this comprehensive marketing strategy is that it's incredibly agile, it's easy to track using analytics and call tracking, and it's the strategy best adapted to the current technological environment.
 The bad news is that it can be a lot of work to impelement such a comprehensive, ambitious marketing strategy.
-But that's why we've written our eBooks, which you can access on our free resources page.
-Or, if you have additional questions and would like to talk to an expert, you can request a free consultation.
+If you have additional questions and would like to talk to an expert, you can request a free consultation.
 As always, thanks for reading!